michaelnisi/troubled/data/posts/2018/podest.md

   "image": "img/podest_large_card.png"
 }

 Promoting my new app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now.
 Searching for the term “podcast”, I look at a wall of apps.
 “Oh good”, I mumble, stuffing the fruit of my hard work into the saturated shelves.
-This choir is screaming for another unique selling proposition.
+Clearly, this choir is screaming for another unique selling proposition.

 #### I love podcasts